THIRU-PY/fizzbuzz/README.md

 prints
  if divisible by 3 fizz
  if divisible by 5 buzz
- if divisible by both fizbuzz
+ if divisible by both fizzbuzz